top of page

 Writing is in my blood!

-Diary writing was the starting point and is still a daily habit.
+My dad was a wordsmith, and Master of the Pun.
+My mum was an English teacher, prolific letter and memoir writer, and the best teacher I’ve ever had.
+Lucky me.
+Thanks to my parents, I’m a passionate reader and writer.
+It’s my DNA and my every day.
+Diary writing was the starting point and is still a daily practice.
 It helped me navigate growing up in a huge family, changing schools seven times, and moving house twenty-six times.
-It’s been a reliable strategy for coping with change, loss, grief, trauma, anxiety, emotional overwhelm, and life generally, as a highly sensitive person.
+It’s been a reliable strategy for coping with change, loss, grief, trauma, anxiety, emotional overwhelm, and the ups and downs of life as a highly sensitive neurodivergent person.

-I wrote the first draft of a women’s fiction when my kids were young.
+I wrote the first draft of a contemporary women’s fiction when my kids were young.
 Then I discovered songwriting, which I also found gloriously all-consuming.
-I braved performing my songs at house concerts, folk clubs and festivals but that was too nerve-wracking and my novel inevitably beckoned me back.
+I performed my original folk songs at house concerts, folk clubs and festivals, but my novels inevitably beckoned me back.
+My writing/painting/music room is my happy place.

 bottom of page